 Find all our news & articles about this years Music Festival, all in one place below.

-Submissions have closed for 2017.
+Submissions have not opened for 2018.
 Please note [WAM] has no input on Warrington Music Festival, and we do not deal with artist submissions.

 Headliners were Slydigs who brought the Warrington British Sign Language onto the stage for the closing track.

 Photos from all three days can be found here: http://bit.ly/2rqgDY7

 The Warrington Music Festival Compilation is still available to download for free from our bandcamp page here

 We catch up with entertainment Editor of Warrington Guardian, David Morgan to talk us through the 12 page Music Festival pullout, and how important the Festival is to him and the artists of the town.
 We also touch on the tragic events of Monday night in Manchester.
 Read more here.